Study identifies toxic by-products of nanotechnology

 on the toxicity of ingredients used in the recipes, rather than the actual

 pollutants formed during manufacture.
-Recent experiences with other industrial pollutants underscore the need to
+Recent experiences with other

-try to improve nanotube manufacturing methods before serious problems arise,
+manufacturing methods before serious problems arise, said Plata.
+These

-diphenyl ethers (PBDEs), and the surfactant perfluoroctane sulfanate (PFOS),
+and the surfactant perfluoroctane sulfanate (PFOS), she noted.
+Studies by

-she noted.
-Studies by other scientists have shown that carbon nanotubes, which come in
+other scientists have shown that carbon nanotubes, which come in many sizes

-of the by-products of nanotube production, the researchers said.
-While expressing concern about the
+the by-products of nanotube production, the researchers said.
+While

-possible health and environmental effects of nanotechnology by-products,
+expressing concern about the possible health and environmental effects of

-have accompanied emergence of other new technology.
+environmental problems that have accompanied emergence of other new

 Researchers said, for instance, that they foresee developing, in